twise2/Valyr/README.md

 ![Screenshot](Images/attack-modified.png)

-The target has block 3 and dodge 1.
+Lets say the target also has block 3 and dodge 1.

 ![Screenshot](Images/defense-only.png)